Make an Appointment: 847-242-2745

 • What training have you received to be a mental health professional?

-• Have you ever received formal education on play therapy?
-Are you a Registered Play Therapist?
+• Have you received formal education on working with children?
+Are you being supervised by a Registered Play Therapist Supervisor?

 When does a child need therapy?